jonans/lxdrunner/README.md

 More complex scaling could be achieved using the GitHub API at the expense of job latency, higher API and resource usage.

+After release of the ephemeral feature this is now the recommended scaling strategy. https://docs.github.com/en/actions/hosting-your-own-runners/autoscaling-with-self-hosted-runners

 ### Limitations:

 - Workflow runs fail immediately if no runners with matching labels are registered.
 Remedy this by manually registering a runner with matching labels that is permanently left in the offline state.
 In this case runs will be queued.
-- Only local access via unix socket.
-Must run on same server as LXD.
-- Only local images supported.
-Copy your remote images locally with auto update enabled.
-You end up with faster boot times and up to date images.
 - Runner provisioning is based on bash script.
 Probably doesn't work on anything other than Ubuntu/Debian based distros without modification.

 # Development

 ## TODO:

-- Remote image and LXD server support
-- Investigate race condition between cloudinit and setupscript adduser
+- Investigate race condition between cloudinit and setup script adduser
+- Fix TLS verification
+- Limit workers per label-set
+- Dedup queue
 - Don't think pyLXD is thread-safe, investigate.
 - Explore alt provisioning methods ( prebaked images, disks mounts, etc )
 - Auto configuration of webhooks through API